Ferdinand, Landgrave of Hesse-Homburg: Life

 He was born in Bad Homburg vor der Höhe in 1783, the fifth of six sons born to Frederick V, Landgrave of Hesse-Homburg and his wife Caroline, eldest daughter of Louis IX, Landgrave of Hesse-Darmstadt and his wife Caroline.
 From 1800 to 1817 he served in the Karl von Lothringen Regiment, a hussar unit in the Austrian Imperial Army.
 Contemporary reports stated he had "the ideal form of a heavy cavalryman".
 He fought in all the major engagements of the Napoleonic Wars and was badly wounded several times.
 After the battle of Leipzig Francis II granted him the Order of Maria Theresa, the highest Austrian military order.
 In 1822 he left active service with the rank of General of Cavalry (Feldzeugmeister).
 He never married and according to Herbert Rosendorfer became "very old and very reactionary".
 He lived with his personal bodyguard or leibjäger in the Orangery, a modest lodge adjoining Bad Homburg Castle, where he devoted himself to his two main hobbies, hunting and the Romano-German era of the Taunus.

-After the deaths of his four elder brothers without surviving male issue, he inherited the landgraviate from his brother Gustav in 1848 (Gustav's only son Frederick had predeceased him earlier that year).
+After the deaths of his four elder brothers without surviving male issue, he inherited the landgraviate from his brother Gustav in 1848.
 However, his lack of any male relations or issue made it clear that he would be the last landgrave of Hesse-Homburg even before his accession – his only younger brother, Leopold, had been killed in 1813.
 He extended his personal extreme frugality to the parlous state finances in a vain attempt to regain control – they had largely been ruined by his brother Philipp's granting a concession for a casino to the Blanc brothers.

 The Revolutions of 1848 had a major impact even on so small a state as Hesse-Homburg and thus Ferdinand set up a state convention or 'landtag' in April 1849.
 He also re-confirmed the constitution accepted by Gustav, though he revoked it on 20 April 1852 at the end of the German National Parliament and reinstated authoritarian personal rule until his death.
 In September 1850 he was one of the first princes to send representatives to the restored Federal Convention.
-He died without issue in Bad Homburg in 1866 – his remains filled the last space in the vault at Bad Homburg Castle and Hesse-Homburg was briefly inherited by Louis III, Grand Duke of Hesse, before being annexed by Prussia later in 1866 after the Austro-Prussian War.
+He died without issue in Bad Homburg in 1866 – his remains filled the last space in the vault at Bad Homburg Castle.
+Hesse-Homburg was briefly inherited by Louis III, Grand Duke of Hesse, before being annexed by Prussia later in 1866 after the Austro-Prussian War.